ctranstrum/chuck/README.md

 ## Ancestry

-I designed the [Lintilla keyboard][lintilla] before the Charlieflex, but I realized that I didn't actually like split keyboards, because I move around a bit as I type so I either have to keep adjusting position of each half, or I end up contorting my wrists to reach the keys.
+I designed the [Lintilla keyboard][lintilla] before the Charlieflex, but over time I realized that I didn't actually like split keyboards with separate halves, because I move around a bit as I type so I either have to keep adjusting the position of each half, or I end up contorting my wrists to align with the keyboard.

 I also came to the conclusion that I would be better off with fewer pinky keys, due to the strain of reaching with the pinky, and my thumbs aren't actually